seemajune/js-basics-readme-v-000/README.md

 ## Truthy and Falsely Values

 We make a lot of assumptions when we write computer programs.
-In order to make the right assumtions, we need to understand what values in our program evaluate to `truthy` values and which evaluate to `falsely` values.
+In order to make the right assumptions, we need to understand what values in our program evaluate to `truthy` values and which evaluate to `falsely` values.

 Values that evaluate to `true`: